What is Bone Graft?

 - First, make an appointment for a first consultation.
 During this step, the patient must be well examined in order to clarify the treatment steps, the sampling site, and the amount of bone needed for rebuilding the deficient part.

-What are the contraindications of bone graft in Turkey ?
+What are the contraindications of bone graft in Turkey and Istanbul?

 The presence of an unhealthy gum, an altered overall condition of the patient, age under 18 years may contraindicate the transplant as the risk of failure increases.